-Hi, I’m Kristan (yes, that is my cheesy mugshot you can see below) and you’ll be glad to hear that I am a fully qualified, registered and insured Sports Massage Therapist.
-I have been practicing for 4 years, since 2015.
-Having previously worked in clinics and various sports clubs and gyms I decided to launch Flux Sports Therapy in March 2017.
+Hi, I’m Kristan (yes, that is my cheesy mugshot you can see below) and you’ll be glad to hear that I am a fully qualified, registered and insured sports therapist.
+I have been practicing since 2015 and after 2 years of working within clinics, sports clubs and gyms I decided to launch Flux Sports Therapy in 2017.

 My training is in sports massage, deep tissue massage, sports injuries, postural assessments, trigger points, myofascial release, soft tissue release, joint mobilisations and kinesiology taping.
 All of which is gives me an excellent toolkit to provide the results you need!